yosemitebandit/vebsite/om2/content/notes/24-aug/index.md

 - The question posed in the article is whether the munitions can be removed without disturbing more sediment or further breaking apart things as you take em out

+:book: Berlin Game
+- I'm listening to Len Deighton's 1983 novel via Audible, fantastic!
+- James Lailey with a really great narration, he's adding a ton to the characters -- there is extensive dialog
+- Deighton is right up my alley and the book already has a lot of parallels to _Tinker Tailor Soldier Spy_, which I loved.
+I heard about the author from a profile on the unapologetic Palantir CEO Alex Karp.